withcenter/fireflow/README.md

 - `updatedAt` is the time that this document was updated.
 - `gender` can be one of `M` or `F`.
 M as Male or F as Female
 - `birthday` is the birthday of the user
-- `followers` is the list of user document references who follow the user.
+- `followers` is the list of user document references who follow me(the login user).
+  Meaning, the login user can add other user reference into the `followers` field in his document.
+Others don't have permission to update the `followers` field in other user's document.
 - `hasPhoto` is set to `true` if the user has the primary profile photo.
 Or false.
 - `isProfileComplete` is set to `true` if the user filled in the necessary fields in his profile.
 Or false.
 - `coverPhotoUrl` is the url of the cover photo of the user.